Chopin's Mazurkas - Part 6

 This one has an interesting start.
 Originally I thought this was in A minor until I actually looked at the key signature.
 It's in E minor but starts on an E7 chord.
 Then it's repeated down a fourth which gets to E minor.

 A bunch of annoying-to-sight-read accidentals eventually lead us rather abruptly back to the main theme, only louder and angrier.
-I also found it interesting that my edition featured an explicit C♮ despite their being no C♯s in the previous measure.
+I also found it interesting that my edition featured an explicit C♮ despite there being no C♯s in the previous measure.
 I guess it feels warranted after the overabundance of accidentals preceding it.

 This one is all slow and sad and feels like it would have been part of a movie